Frederick-88/nuxt-vuex-project/README.md

 - creating a form in Vuex, when submit you need to create a new variable to contain the objects.
 Because it will conflict with v-model and error once you run it.
 And also so you could reset the inputs again.
 - using state, you need to put it in computed.
 So when there are changes it will update.
 - Integrated Vue-Color by XiaoKaiKe in NuxtJS
-- Google drive file upload
+- Google drive & Dropbox file upload
+- For Facebook & Twitter can use vue-social-media plugin

 ## Axios Delete Req.Body send handling